 It’s exciting to have a career in the bitcoin industry, to be at the forefront of something so promising, yet so new with many unknowns.
 We like to focus on the bigger, exciting questions bitcoin can answer.
 How can we increase user adoption?
 How will the Bitcoin protocol evolve?
 How can we help less fortunate children?

 As bitcoin companies grow, these bigger goals can best be addressed when the finer details are taken care of: proper bookkeeping, financial planning and analysis, a suitable office location and the daunting prospect of employee health insurance.
 Who thrives under the pressure of mountains of paperwork?
-Our VP of Operations and Finance, Chris Lavery, enthusiastically says he “loves bringing operational efficiency to an organization.”
+Chris, our VP of Operations and Finance, enthusiastically says he “loves bringing operational efficiency to an organization.”

 While I will say his work makes the humdrum life of Immanuel Kant seem like an Indiana Jones adventure, I have to admire his passion for such a role.
-Lavery (as we prefer to call him) goes above and beyond to ensure team members have a work environment that supports our absolute best performance.
+Chris goes above and beyond to ensure team members have a work environment that supports our absolute best performance.

 Our Junior Developer, Justin, is up next in our Meet the Team series.